Inthi Ninna Preethiya: Plot

 Rajeev (Srinagar Kitty), hailing from a well-to-do family is a painter by passion.
 He falls in love with his friend's sister Namana (Sonu) much to the disapproval of his friend.
 The lovers part ways after some high level drama.
 Rajeev, dejected in life, hits the bar and begins to drink alcohol.
 He gradually goes to the highest level of addiction and spends his entire days drinking and getting abused by other people.

 Unable to bare his plight, his brother forcefully gets him married off to Parimala (Bhavana).
 Despite this, he does not mend his ways and steals money at his own house to consume his drink.
 Eventually, he loses his wife to an accident and is left with his only daughter who shows a very promising talent in music.
 A series of tragic events occur and a musical professor (SPB) makes him realize his mistake of ignoring his daughter and her musical talent.
 The film ends with Rajeev happily spending time with his daughter and promoting her musical skills.

 Production

-Development

-Soori, a protege of Yogaraj Bhat, fresh from the success of his debut film, Duniya, worked on a story line for six months.
-He announced his second venture to be presented by Bhat and produced by himself along with his friend Subramanya.
-The film's launch was held at the Kanteerava Studios in Bangalore on 19 August 2007.
-Soori revealed that the audience would relate themselves in the film and would reflect one's own life.

-Casting

-Actor Srinagar Kitty alias Krishna, who was seen in supporting roles in Chandra Chakori and Giri was roped in to play the lead character.
-He hoped that his character would give him strong boost in his emerging career.
-After a long gap, actress Bhavana was roped in to play the wife character.
-She was residing in Mumbai and was busy with her Bollywood assignments during the signing of this film.
-Sonu Gowda, daughter of actor and makeup artist Ramakrishna, was signed on to play the lover role in her debut.
 Pawan Kumar who later turned director, was also cast to play the antagonist role.

-Filming

-The filming took place majorly at Bangalore and few scenes were shot in Kasargod district of Kerala state.

 Soundtrack

 Sadhu Kokila scored the film's background music and composed its soundtrack, lyrics for which was penned by Jayanth Kaikini, Yogaraj Bhat and Ranganath.
 The soundtrack album consists of eight tracks.
-It was released in Bangalore.
-Ashwini Music of Ashwini Media distributed the audio into the market.

-Reception

-The reviewer for Indiaglitz.com called the soundtrack album of the film as a "lyrical extravaganza".
-Calling "Madhuvana Karedare" as the pick of the album, the reviewer observed the soundtrack to be a surprise package by Sadhu Kokila.